-While the definitions are basically the same, you might notice that the two words don’t make sense if you switch them.
+If "fewest" and "least" mean the same thing, why can’t we use them interchangeably?
+While the definitions are basically the same, your sentence might not always make sense if you switch them.
 Maybe no one will notice if you say “the least people.”
-After all, it’s much more common to replace fewest with least than the other way around.
 But try saying “the fewest agreeable person” when referring to someone who’s just not that nice.
-It doesn’t make sense, does it?
+It doesn’t make sense.
 Let’s talk about why.

-When you’re deciding whether to use fewest or least, the real question is, what word is it being used with?
-If you’re talking about a noun you can physically count — such as people, books, or spoons — that’s when you use fewest.
-Fewest is an adjective describing a tangible number of things.
+When you’re deciding whether to use "fewest" or "least," the real question is, what word is it describing?
+If you’re talking about a noun you can physically count — such as people, books, or spoons — that’s when you use "fewest."
+"Fewest" is an adjective describing a tangible number of things.

-When you’re talking about adjectives, that’s when you use the adverb least.
+When you’re talking about adjectives, that’s when you use the adverb "least."
 A person is the least friendly, a book the least interesting, or a spoon the least shiny.
 Here’s another way to think of it: Is there a word you can use in place of saying “least friendly” and so on?
-For example, if you can replace least friendly with mean, least interesting with boring, then least is the word you want.
-You can’t do this with fewest, since it’s only used for counting, not for measuring quality.
+For example, you can replace "least friendly" with "mean," and "least interesting" with "boring."
+You can’t do this with "fewest," since it’s only used for counting, not for measuring quality.

 As with so many rules in the English language, there are exceptions.
-Least and fewest aren’t ever interchangeable on their own, but you can alter your phrasing to make the other word work.
-Least can be used to mean to the lowest extent.
-If you say someone has done the least amount of work on a project, you can also say they worked the fewest hours on that project.
+"Least" and "fewest" aren’t interchangeable on their own, but you can alter your phrasing to make the other word work.
+"Least" can be used to mean to the lowest extent.
+If you say someone has done the least amount of work on a project, you can also say they worked the fewest hours.
 Note how the wording changes.
-Least is still an adverb describing the work done, and fewest is still describing the noun, hours.
+"Least" is still an adverb describing the work done, and "fewest" is still describing the noun, hours.

-Wait — isn’t amount a noun, too?
-Now you’re seeing how least can be tricky.
-Because it’s used to describe amounts, as long as the quantity isn’t precisely measurable by counting, least can still be used.
+But wait — isn’t "amount" a noun, too?
+Now you’re seeing how "least" can be tricky.
+Because it’s used to describe amounts, as long as the quantity isn’t precisely measurable by counting, "least" can still be used.
 You can also use it in phrases like “the thing you least expected” and “at least.”
 In those cases, you’re not in danger of using the wrong word.

-If you’re set on swapping fewest for least, you have to know how to use it correctly.
-You can’t just say “the least people.”
+If you’re set on swapping "fewest" for "least," you have to know how to use it correctly.
+You can’t say “the least people.”
 You have to add extra words so it becomes “the least amount of people.”
 Is the clunkiness of that sentence really worth it?
 Sure, it’s still correct, but you could shave at least three seconds off your talking time.

 These two words might not seem so different, and in some ways they’re not.
-But once you get into their usages, you can’t deny they’re separate.
-Remembering parts of speech might be too much effort, but if you try swapping different words out, it becomes clear right away which word belongs where.
+But once you get into the grammar, you can’t deny they’re distinct.
+Remembering parts of speech might be too much effort, but if you try swapping different words out, it becomes clear which descriptor to use.